Synchrowise/SOC_T1_Domains_Triage/README.txt

-0) The user must use a Gmail desktop client to send a list of domain names each one in a separate line.
-All extra text must be deleted before sending the email to a preconfigured gmail mailbox that's accessed by the python script via Gmail API.
+0) The user must use a Gmail desktop client to send a list of domain names each one in a separate line within the email body.
+All extra text must be deleted before sending the email to a preconfigured gmail mailbox.

+1) The preconfigured mailbox will allow access to the the python script via Gmail API.

-1) The "_pull_and_process_domains_from_Gmail_message.py" will access the mailbox and search for messages satisfying a given search query (specified in the _config.json file)
+2) The "_pull_and_process_domains_from_Gmail_message.py" script will access the mailbox and search for messages satisfying a given search query (specified in the _config.json file)

-2) Once queried messages are listed, it checks a given text file for previously processed messages and skips them
+3) Once queried messages are listed, it checks a given text file for previously processed messages and skips them

-3) If an unprocessed message is found, it executes 3 links each one starting a python analysis script.
+4) If an unprocessed message is found, it executes 3 links each one starting a python analysis script.
 One via VirusTotal, one via Urlvoid and one via Quttera.

-4) Then it continuously checks the task list for these newly started python scripts.
+5) Then it continuously checks the task list for these newly started python scripts.
 Once they have terminated it resumes by sending their result as emails to the sender

-5) The first email that is sent contains domain names that have been flagged as dangerous by VirusTotal, Urlvoid or Quttera
+6) The first email that is sent contains domain names that have been flagged as dangerous by VirusTotal, Urlvoid or Quttera

-6) The other 3 messages each contains the analysis details for the queried websites
+7) The other 3 messages each contains the analysis details for the queried websites

 For google gmail api follow: https://developers.google.com/gmail/api/quickstart/python